Skip to content

 Digital skills and classes

-Start with simple, useful skills first: email, passwords, online forms, uploads, video calls, typing, file storage, job applications, and internet safety.
+Start with simple skills first: email, passwords, online forms, uploads, video calls, typing, file storage, job applications, spreadsheets, and internet safety.
+You do not need to master everything at once.

 Good places to ask include your public library, adult education program, community college, local workforce center, school family engagement office, and 211.
 Virginia adult education programs are organized by region.
-Use adult education regions to find your local contact if you need GED, English, basic skills, or workforce preparation.
+Use the Virginia Department of Education adult education regions page if you need GED, English, basic skills, or workforce preparation.

 Workforce and job training help

-For ASMOM readers who need related guides, see job training, education grants, and scholarships.
-These links can help you compare school, training, and financial aid options before you sign up for a paid program.
+For ASMOM readers who need related guides, see Virginia job training and education grants.
+Compare school, training, and financial aid options before you sign up for a paid program.

 Benefits and child care can make tech help possible

-Technology problems are often tied to money, child care, food, rent, and transportation.
-If you cannot pay the internet bill because food and rent come first, apply for the programs that protect the whole household first.
+Technology problems are often tied to food, rent, child care, transportation, and utility costs.
+If you cannot pay for internet because food and rent come first, apply for the programs that protect the whole household first.

 CommonHelp lets Virginia residents screen for and apply for several benefit programs, including SNAP, TANF, child care assistance, energy assistance, and health coverage.
-Use Virginia CommonHelp online, or contact your local DSS office if you need local help or cannot finish online.
+You can also contact your local DSS office if you need local help or cannot finish online.

 Child care may be the key if you need to attend a class, go to a workforce appointment, or work extra hours.
 Virginia’s child care subsidy page says families can apply online through CommonHelp or submit a child care application to their local department of social services.
 Start with child care subsidy information, and also review ASMOM’s child care help guide.